blogscroll/blogscroll/README.md

 - Sites that contain or allude to hate speech, abuse, or otherwise harmful material.
 - Sites that have a primary purpose other than being a personal page (e.g., podcasts, streaming pages, project pages).
 - Site is in a language other than English.
+- Site or content is AI-generated.
+- Site is written by many authors or other contributors.

 >[!WARNING]
 >Any sites that are found to be in violation of these guidelines _even after submission_ will be removed with no notice, and there's a good chance that you won't be able to submit more pages in the future.